Estimation of Systemic Shortfall Risk Measure using Stochastic Algorithms: About Multivariate Risk Measures

 Under the assumptions of the above theorem $z^* \vcentcolon= (m^*, \lambda^*)$ is the unique solution of $h(z) = 0$, where:

 Thus, in order to find the unique risk allocation $m^*$, we can look for the zeros of the function $h$.
-We suggest here to use stochastic algorithms as they present the advantage of being incremental, less sensitive to dimension, and offer a flexible framework that can be conveniently combined with features such as importance sampling (see \citet{stochastic})and model uncertainty.
+We introduce in the section a stochastic algorithm in order to approximate $z^*$, with the advantage of being incremental, less sensitive to dimension, and with offer a flexible framework that can be conveniently combined with features such as importance sampling, as discussed in Section \ref{SectionIS}.